Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 A portfolio ought to have a purpose, both for you and the people who view it.
 You need to narrow your field to show photos that fit within a category or a theme.

-The first step in creating your portfolio is to decide who you are as a photography.
+The first step in creating your portfolio is to decide who you are as a photographer.

 I’ve dabbled in a lot of different photography genres before deciding that I enjoy travel and portraits.
 That means I’m not going to show any event or concert photos in my portfolio, even if I think they’re strong images.